mbuffa/mbuffa.github.io/content/tips/20220115-elixir-getting-started.md

 Also, a typo usually means a crash in the Ruby version.
 A typo in the Elixir variant just won't match (and in many cases, won't even compile at all) and the fallback will be used instead.

-* Elixir also has the pipe operator, which allows you to redirect the result of a statement toward the next one.
+* Elixir also has the pipe operator, which allows you to redirect the result of a statement toward the next one, as its first argument.
 So instead of writing:
 ```elixir
 number = 1
 multiply = fn x -> x * 2 end